 How is the PE and Sport Premium used?

 At Okehampton Primary School we allocate our Sport Premium to further enhance our PE curriculum and provide children with a wider variety of sporting and adventurous activities.
+To read in more depth about how the government advise and how we then use PE and Sport Premium, please visit the link here.
 It is hoped that the additional provision will support children’s academic progress, social skills and well-being.
 The links below detail how this funding has been spent and our action plans.